robbyjo/execR/README.md

 This is a DNANexus app that allows execution of any R scripts without specifically constructing it according to DNANexus app convention.

 ## Basic Usage
 You need to enter in the main R file or tar ball.
-In case of a tar ball (either .tar.gz or .tar.bz2), it will be extracted to /data directory with its directory structure intact.
-It is assumed that your main R file will be /data/main.R, which will be the entry point of your program.
+In case of a tar ball (either `.tar.gz` or `.tar.bz2`), it will be extracted to
+`/data` directory with its directory structure intact.
+It is assumed that your main R file will be `/data/main.R`, which will be the entry point of your program.
 You can package several other R codes into the tar ball that you can later source in your main code.
 Please be mindful of the directory structure of your tar ball.

-Output file: After execution of your R file, you will be allowed to output ONLY ONE file and it MUST be named /data/results.
+Output file: After execution of your R file, you will be allowed to output ONLY ONE file and it MUST be named `/data/results`.
-This /data/results will later be renamed to the desired file name as specified in the Output file box.
+This `/data/results` will later be renamed to the desired file name as specified in the Output file box.
 If you need to output multiple files, you MUST zip them (or tar-ball them) into one in an epilogue script, which will be discussed in a latter section.
-The output file will be passed as --output_file parameter and its contents will always be /data/results
+The output file will be passed as --output_file parameter and its contents will always be `/data/results`.

 Input files: This app allows the specification of up to 10 input files.
 They are completely optional.
 Input files will be passed as --input_fileX with X ranging from 1 to 10.
-All input files will be copied into /data directory.
+All input files will be copied into `/data` directory.

 Parameters: This app allows specification of parameters in a string.
 Multiple parameters are to be specified using a delimiter of your choice.
-Example: 2;15000000;20000000;skato
+Example: `2;15000000;20000000;skato`
 This would mean chromosome 2 region from 15000000 to 20000000, using method SKAT-O. The semantic is completely up to you.
 Parameters will be passed as --param_str and will be enclosed by single quotes.